walterhiggins/ScriptCraft/docs/API-Reference.md

 ### Drone.box() method

-the box() method is a convenience method for building things.
+The box() method is a convenience method for building things.
 (For the more performance-oriented method - see cuboid)

 #### parameters